Structure and Formation of the Deeply Bound $\bar{p}$ atoms: Introduction

 By the precise studies of the ${\bar p}$-nucleus bound systems, we can expect to determine the ${\bar p}$-nucleus interaction precisely for various types of potential terms such as $s$-wave, $p$-wave, isoscalar, isovector, and so on.
 The strength of these potential terms may provide the information on the ${\bar p}$-$p$ and ${\bar p}$-$n$ interactions at finite density.
 We can also expect to deduce the information on the nuclear surface from the $ {\bar p}$ atom data \cite{Yoshimura:2024oza}.
 In addition, it may also be possible to produce even more exotic hadron systems from the decay of ${\bar p}$ atom by the ${\bar p}N \to$ hadrons processes \cite{Amsler:1997up,Ohnishi:2014xla} similar to the hyper nucleus formation from the kaonic atom decay \cite{Matsuyama:1988ep} .
 We think the systematic studies of the ${\bar p}$ atoms provide the important information on the interactions between the hadron and antihadron and the hints to get deeper insights for the origin of the matter-antimatter asymmetry in our universe.

 In this article, we study the structure and formation of the antiprotonic atoms (${\bar p}$ atoms) including the deeply bound states which cannot be observed by the X-ray spectroscopy.
 Because of the strong nuclear absorption of $ {\bar p}$ in the deexcitation processes, the last orbital of $ {\bar p}$ atom, which is the deepest state observed by the X-ray spectroscopy, is $3d$ for C and O, and is $4f$ for Si, for example \cite{Batty:1995am}.
 The recent studies of the ${\bar p}$ atoms were reported in Refs.~\cite{Batty:1997zp,Friedman:2007zza,Friedman:1999pu} where the several phenomenological ${\bar p}$-nucleus interactions are obtained by the experimental data.
 We use one of the potential in Ref.~\cite{Batty:1997zp} and study the structure of the $ {\bar p}$-nucleus bound systems.
 We also study the $({\bar p},p)$ reactions for the formation of ${\bar p}$ atoms theoretically to extend the spectroscopic study to new frontier of deeply bound ${\bar p}$ atoms.
-Some simple estimations of the $ {\bar p}$ atom formation are given in Ref.~\cite{Friedman:1999pu}.
-As described in the last paragraph in sect.~\ref{subsec:Neff}, the forward $({\bar p},p)$ reactions are almost recoilless for any initial energies and are considered to be very suited for the formation of the so-called substitutional $ {\bar p}$-atomic state with a proton hole.
+The possibility of the existence of deeply bound $ {\bar p}$ atomic states has already been discussed in early theoretical studies.
+In particular, Gibbs and Kaufmann \cite{Gibbs:1984rr} investigated deeply bound $1s$ $ {\bar p}$ atomic states in medium-mass nuclei, while Baltz et al. \cite{Baltz:1985zz} studied $ {\bar p}$-nucleus interactions in atomic systems.
+These studies mainly focused on estimating the formation strengths or cross sections of the bound states, as well as their binding energies and widths.
+Some simple estimations of the $ {\bar p}$ atom formation are also given in Ref.~\cite{Friedman:1999pu}.
+As described here in the last paragraph in sect.~\ref{subsec:Neff}, the forward $({\bar p},p)$ reactions are almost recoilless for any initial energies and are considered to be very suited for the formation of the so-called substitutional $ {\bar p}$-atomic state with a proton hole.